 About 2.5 miles.
-Due to the location to the lodge, the trail is no more than 1000 feet from the furthest point on the trail with a gravel road right down the center.
+Due to the location to the lodge, the grounds and start/finish area are no more than 1000 feet from the furthest point on the trail with a gravel road right down the center.
 A good portion of the course might be within line of sight.

 Younglings are allowed to ride on a team.
-The short course is not super technical and a parent may ride with the kid but not count as two laps.
-We are also working on having volunteers on the course to help chaperone so let one of the “officials” know and we’ll make sure everyone stays safe.
+The short course is not super technical and a parent may ride with the kid but it will not count as two laps.
+We welcome volunteers on the course to help chaperone so let one of the “officials” know and we’ll make sure everyone stays safe.

 Other considerations will be given for teams of children or riders with special needs that will exempt them from penalty laps as necessary for them to be able to participate and be competitive.

 Pre-entries and donations are strongly encouraged.
 In past years we had teams that couldn’t afford the total fee, and others who donated hundreds of dollars more than their calculated fee.
 We will work around all of this.
 Just come ride, volunteer, have fun, or support, we don’t care.

 The total cost per team puts the individual cost cheaper than a lot of other mountain biking events.
 No parking fees or other hidden costs.
 Outside of insurance and the hall rental, everything else goes directly to Steve Cassiday.
 We charge no administrative costs.
 We don’t compensate ourselves.